FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentrequestoptions.md

 The set of options for configuring any requests related to the payment step of the current checkout flow.

+The set of options for configuring any requests related to the payment step of the current checkout flow.

 ## Type parameters

 ▪ **TParams**